jkpathfinder/jkpathfinder.github.io/_teaching/2023-spring-teaching-2.md

 location: "Wuhan, China"
 ---

-Serving as a teaching assistant for the undergraduate experimental course "Comprehensive Practice of Network Security," responsible for tasks including designing and explaining experimental content, answering questions related to experiments, grading assignments, etc.
+Serving as a teaching assistant for the undergraduate experimental course "Comprehensive Practice of Network Security", responsible for tasks including designing and explaining experimental content, answering questions related to experiments, grading assignments, etc.